Tobias271828/IMC-Training/App/Additional_copying_and_licencing/IMC-Training-App/README.md

 For more information about the IMC problems and the IMC in general, please look at the IMC website (https://www.imc-math.org.uk/).

-The app supports English and German.
+The app supports English, German, Dutch, Spanish and Swedish.

 You can download the app from the Google Play Store.
 Alternatively, you can build the app from source yourself.